sparkyb/pype/readme.txt

 If it just doesn't work for you, I suggest you revert to the copy of the editor and stc-styles.rc.cfg that is included with the distribution of PyPE you received.
 As it is a known-good version, use it.

+Expandable/collapseable scope:
+Since the beginning, there have been expandable and collapseale scopes thanks to wxStyledTxtCtrl.
+How to use them...
+Given the below...
+- class nada:
+-     def funct(self):
+-         if 1:
+|             #do something
+|             pass
+Shift-clicking the '-' next to the class does this;
+- class nada:
++     def funct(self):

+Or really, it collapses completely those scopes contained within the larger scope.
+Shift-clicking on the '-' a second time does nothing.
+Shift-clicking on a '+' expands that item completely.

+Control-clicking on a '+' or '-' collapses or expands the entirety of the scopes contained within.

+I don't know about you, but I'm a BIG fan of shift-clicking classes.
+Yeah.
+Play around with them, you'll get to loving how they work.
 #------------------------------- End of file. --------------------------------